ampproject/amp.dev/content/docs/tutorials/converting/building-page.md

 In order to make this a valid AMP document we're going to have to fix all of these errors--which is exactly what we'll be doing in this codelab.

 Before we do that, let's **simulate** a mobile device experience in the browser's developer tools since we are working with a mobile news article.
-For example, in Chrome Developer Tools, click the mobile phone icon, and select a mobile device from the menu.
+For example, in Chrome DevTools, click the mobile phone icon, and select a mobile device from the menu.

 You should see a mobile simulated resolution in your browser such as this: